Skip to content

 }

-The same goes for other scripts such as those in GitHub Actions workflows or Git hooks.
-See script parser for what Knip does support.
+This works the same for any script, also those in GitHub Actions workflows or Git hooks.
+See script parser for more details about Knip’s script parser.

 Unsupported file formats